tmatijevich/gfw-tutorial/docs/installation.md

 	- Keep *Put install directory on the PATH ...* selected (default)
 		- This will add `C:\Program Files\PuTTY`{: .code-snippet } to your Windows PATH allowing other programs to find it
-		- Use this command to view all current directories in your PATH with CMD (Credit Groosha at [Stack Overflow](https://stackoverflow.com/a/15885269/11402416))
+		- Use this command to view all current directories in your PATH with cmd (Credit Groosha at [Stack Overflow](https://stackoverflow.com/a/15885269/11402416))

 	\> echo %path:;=&echo.%
 	{: .code-block style="margin-left:80px" }